Malaysian Bahá’í News/Volume 8/Issue 4/Text

 AFRICA[edit]

-The closing chapter of our thrilling link with the great continent, wherein the end becomes a
+The closing chapter of our thrilling link with the great continent, wherein the end becomes a new beginning for some of our travel-teachers.

 When the six Malaysians left home for Africa in September 1972, they went as travel teachers for a period of six months only, and most of them took no-pay leave in order to make the trip.
-There was of course, the quiet hope that doors would open in Africa, enabling them to graduate from travelteachers to full-time pioneers.
+There was of course, the quiet hope that doors would open in Africa, enabling them to graduate from travel-teachers to full-time pioneers.

 Swaziland[edit]

-As the months went by, the first exciting bit of news came from Swaziland that Ravichandran may be able to get a good [ab and stay back for at least a couple of years — if he was prepared to take the plunge.
-Dear quiet Ravi, who could hardly be persuaded to do a spell of home-front pioneering all these years. . ..
+Dear quiet Ravi, who could hardly be persuaded to do a spell of home-front pioneering all these years....
 Here he was in Africa, having jumped all hurdles when the emergency call came for travel-teachers, and now the doors appeared to creak open, beckoning him to greater heights.
 The NSA of Swaziland asked Malaysia for his services, and the House approved the move.
 Now Ravichandran has made the switch-over from travel-teacher to pioneer.
-Ya-Baha'-u'l-Abhá!
+Ya-Bahá’u’l-Abhá!

 Kenya[edit]

 Next came a letter from Seelan from Kenya.
-"There is so much work to be done here and the Counsellors want me to stay.
-It's wonderful to go home, but if I follow my Bahá’í conscience I will have to stay back and try for a iob here.
+“There is so much work to be done here and the Counsellors want me to stay.
+It’s wonderful to go home, but if I follow my Bahá’í conscience I will have to stay back and try for a job here.
 There are a few possibilities, but first I have some home commitments which have to be met.
-Can the NSA help?"
-By cable went the reply "Home commitments taken care of Love NSA" and now Seelan has taken the plunge and resigned from his secure permanent job in Malaysia.
-He wrote home: "All our goals in Kenya are filled, but imagine having to re-elect 800 LSAs at Riḍván!
-Its fantastic —"
+Can the NSA help?”
+By cable went the reply “Home commitments taken care of Love NSA” and now Seelan has taken the plunge and resigned from his secure permanent job in Malaysia.
+He wrote home: “All our goals in Kenya are filled, but imagine having to re-elect 800 LSAS at Ridvan!
+Its fantastic -”

 Friends coming up to volunteer for teaching at the first Bahá’í Conference in Mathira Division, Kenya.